 Insufficient or Irregular Radials - Radials are not long enough, not equal length, not uniformly spaced around entire 360 degrees, insufficiently dense, or any combination of these issues.
 Improve radials to full size, dense and uniform all around, or convert to an FCP.

 Avoid Inverted L Bend Supported by Tower - Vertical wire of the inverted L and the tower are essentially primary and secondary windings of an RF transformer.
-Need to avoid this configuration or take steps reduce tower RF current driven into lossy ground from the tower base.
-With the bend in the L supported by the tower, antenna design to minimize loss is involved, which may make other supports for the L more attractive.
+We need to avoid this configuration or take steps to reduce tower RF current driven into lossy ground from the tower base.
+Supporting the bend in the L with the tower involves additional antenna design steps to minimize loss, possibly making other L support schemes more attractive.
 If you must use a tower and a tree to support, consider supporting the bend at the tree.

-Tower Supported Inverted L Bend Unavoidable or Deliberately Chosen - There are two methods reducing loss from RF current driven into the ground at the base of the tower.
-These methods show reduced ground loss in NEC 4.2:
+Tower Supported Inverted L Bend Unavoidable or Deliberately Chosen - There are two methods that reduce loss by reducing RF current driven into the ground at the base of the tower.
+These methods show reduced ground loss in NEC 4.2 comparisons, and in anecdotal results:

-Tower plus mounted antennas self-resonant on 160 m within half wave radius. - A nearby tower can act as an unwanted parasitic element and warp the pattern with unwanted nulls.
-It can also drive 160 m energy into lossy ground around a "weed" antenna not prepared with radials as a purposed efficient parasitic.
+Tower plus mounted antennas self-resonant on 160 m within half wave radius. - A nearby tower can be a parasitic element and warp the pattern with unwanted nulls.
+Since the tower was almost surely not prepared with proper radials to be an efficient 160 m parasitic element, this unintended parasitic element will drive 160 m energy into lossy ground at the base.

 Vertical Wire too Close to Tree Trunk - Vertical, or vertical wire of inverted L or T is too close to tree trunk.
-Particularly an issue for tree supporting bend of inverted L where the rope from the tree to the bend must support both vertical and horizontal wire.
-Keep the separation from the tree trunk 10 to 15 feet.
-It is better to not go quite as high with the vertical wire than induce the tree trunk.
+Keep separation from the tree trunk at 10 to 16 feet (3-5m).
+It is better to not go quite as high with the vertical wire than heavily induce the tree trunk.
+Do not go through the tree with either vertical or horizontal wire.

-FCP supported with electric fence insulators on tree trunks, etc - As support for an FCP, do not use electric fence insulators directly mounted to tree trunks, wooden fence posts, sides of houses, etc. If an FCP is sturdily supported at the ends and center, simple devices made from small diameter PVC pipe, etc, can push horizontally running FCP wires a foot away from vertically oriented posts, trunks, and then camo-spray-painted to blend with surroundings.
+FCP supported with electric fence insulators on tree trunks, etc - As support for an FCP, do not use electric fence insulators directly mounted to tree trunks, wooden fence posts, sides of houses, etc. If an FCP is sturdily supported at the ends and center, simple devices made from small diameter PVC pipe, etc, can push horizontally running FCP wires a foot away from vertically oriented posts, trunks, and then spray-painted with a color to blend with surroundings.

 Nearby 80m/40m L, Dipole, Vee, OCF, with Unblocked Feedline - On 160 meters, these antennas can look like 160 vertical parasitic elements, with part of the vertical wire (coax shield) laying on the ground.
-They can severely detune the 160 antenna, or keep adjustments to the 160 antenna from having their usual effect.
-Worse, some configurations can put a lot of 160m power back down 80/40 feedline and damage unprotected attached equipment.
+Very confusing, they can severely detune the 160 antenna, or keep adjustments to the 160 antenna from having their usual effect.
+Worse, some configurations can put a lot of 160m power back down 80m, 40m feedlines and damage unprotected attached equipment.

 Miniaturized or Undersized Tuners or Components - Though easily understood for back-packing and summit events, smaller cores and wire sizes, etc. contribute loss that you will want to avoid where possible.
 The specific devices recommended here are easily home-brewed.
 Time for component procurement and construction may require planning well ahead of contests.